mhogg/pyvxray/README.md

 * ABAQUS Python is typically not registered in the Windows registry, and therefore installation with binary installers will not work by default because the ABAQUS Python installation does not appear in the list of available Python installations

-* Although PIL binaries are readily available for 32-bit Windows (at [pythonware.com](http://www.pythonware.com/products/pil/)), PIL binaries for 64-bit Windows are hard to find.
-However, more recent unofficial Pillow binaries for Python 2.6 on both 32-bit and 64-bit Windows are available at http://www.lfd.uci.edu/~gohlke/pythonlibs/.
-This currently makes Pillow a more attractive option than PIL.
+* PIL binaries are readily available for 32-bit Windows (at [pythonware.com](http://www.pythonware.com/products/pil/))

+* Pillow binaries for Python 2.6 on both 32-bit and 64-bit Windows are available on [PyPi](https://pypi.python.org/pypi/Pillow)

 Given these limitations, there are two obvious choices for installating PIL / Pillow with ABAQUS Python.